 At trial, the lawyer would use the testimony of the injured person and expert witnesses along with the medical records and video evidence presented.
 The client can document all the ways the injury has affected their life, including specific examples of cognitive impairments.
 The injured person’s testimony will likely be to establish how the accident happened and to show who was at fault.

-Florida is a comparative negligence state as opposed to a contributory negligence state.
+Florida is a modified comparative negligence state as opposed to a contributory negligence state.
 Comparative negligence is the apportionment of fault among all of those responsible.
-That means that even if a person is partially responsible for their own injuries, they can still recover as long as someone else was also at fault.
+That means that even if a person is partially responsible for their own injuries, they can still recover as long as they are 50% or less at fault.
+If they are found to be 51% or more at fault, they are prohibited from recovery.

 When seeking advice from a catastrophic injury lawyer about how to proceed with a burn injury, you should look for a host of important qualities.
 You should look for a lawyer that has handled these types of cases before.